sunga12/My-Portfolio/README.md

 # 📖 My Portfolio <a name="about-project"></a>

 > My Portfolio showcases my projects, and tells you a little about myself.
 It is a portfolio built first for view on mobile devices upto 768px screen sizes.
-Heres a walkthrough to tell you more: https://www.loom.com/share/6fde72b9350a41bb98acc9e0b52da367

 ## 🛠 Built With <a name="built-with"></a>

 ### HTML-Used for Text & CSS-Used for styling <a name="tech-stack"></a>

 <details>
   <summary>Markup Language</summary>